IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Abstract

 \section{Abstract}

 As the mathematical capabilities of large language models (LLMs) improve, it becomes increasingly important to evaluate their performance on research-level tasks at the frontier of mathematical knowledge.
 However, existing benchmarks are limited, as they focus solely on final-answer questions or high-school competition problems.
 To address this gap, we introduce IMProofBench, a private benchmark consisting of $\numberacceptedquestions$ peer-reviewed problems developed by expert mathematicians.
-Each problem requires a detailed proof and is paired with subproblems that have final answers, supporting both an evaluation of mathematical reasoning capabilities by human experts and a large-scale quantitative analysis through automated grading.
+Each problem requires a detailed proof and is paired with subproblems that have final answers, supporting both an evaluation by human experts and a large-scale quantitative analysis through automated grading.
 Furthermore, unlike prior benchmarks, the evaluation setup simulates a realistic research environment: models operate in an agentic framework with tools like web search for literature review and mathematical software such as SageMath.
-Our results show that current LLMs can succeed at the more accessible research-level questions, but still encounter significant difficulties on more challenging problems.
-Quantitatively, \grokfour achieves the highest accuracy of $52\%$ on final-answer subproblems, while \gptfive obtains the best performance for proof generation, achieving a fully correct solution for $22\%$ of problems.
+Our results show that current LLMs can already solve a significant percentage of research-level questions.
 IMProofBench will continue to evolve as a dynamic benchmark in collaboration with the mathematical community, ensuring its relevance for evaluating the next generation of LLMs.